-NJEA announces two vacancies for associate directors in the Professional Development and Instructional Issues Division (PDII).
+NJEA announces a temporary vacancy for an associate director in the Professional Development and Instructional Issues Division (PDII).

 - Conduct research on various educational issues and effective professional practice upon request.
 Analyze, compare, and prepare reports on such research, as necessary.